-A group major in science and mathematics meets the needs of some students, particularly those in professional programs.
-These majors, however, normally are not appropriate for students planning to attend medical school or graduate school in biology.
+A group major in science and mathematics meets the needs of some students, particularly those in professional programs, such as medical technology and physical therapy.
+These majors, however, are not appropriate for students planning to attend medical school or graduate school in biology.
 Group majors require a minimum of twelve courses in natural science and mathematics, ten of which must be from two disciplines with no fewer than four from either, with the remaining two cognates chosen from a third discipline.
-At least two 300-level courses in one discipline must be included in the ten-course component of this group and Biology 395/396 or equivalent is recommended.
+At least two 300level courses in one discipline must be included in the ten-course component of this group and Biology 395/396 or equivalent is recommended.
 The chairs of the departments involved must approve each program.